 Jesus had to stay focused for the rising sun would bring a big day.

 The Sermon on the Mount wasn’t just any gig.
 Jesus was gathering a following.
 People were coming from miles around.
 And they filled the hillside to see a man who was a little groggy when he stood in front of them to say:

 JESUS: I begin today’s sermon by letting you know that you are loved.
 No matter who you are or what you do, you are loved by God the Father.

 MAN: What about tax collectors?

 Jesus darted his eyes through the crowd to find the little pinhead.
 But when his eyes located Andrew, James the Just and Bartholomew, he could not find Chester.
-Then he remembered his morning ruse, telling Chester how excited he was about his Sermon by the Sea, asking Chester and Thaddeus to scout the perfect location.
-No, Chester wasn’t even there and Jesus knew that he had to deal with something far worse: a heckler.
+Then he remembered his morning ruse, telling Chester how excited he was about his Sermon by the Sea.
+No, Chester wasn’t even there and Jesus knew that he had to deal with some Jericho jackass – a heckler.

 HECKLER: Does God love tax collectors?

 HECKLER: I’m a tax collector and not a very honest one.
 I skim off the top to buy wine and women.